Stumble Into Indonesia's Unseen Places

 I was among the tourists that took turn in posing with the trees.
 ‘Things aren’t always as easy or pretty as they seem’ apply here.
 From the parking spot, walking on the beach and getting to the trees, I said ‘ow, ow, ow,’ a lot.
 There were sharp coral stones and small mangrove roots/growing trunks I had to avoid stepping on but sometimes failed.
 Wearing water resistant footwear would be a great idea here.
 There were also a lot of small starfish, I had to really watch my steps not to crush them.

 So those are the 7 awesome beaches in Sumba Island that I’ve been to, out of so many more that I believe exist and have yet to explore next time.
 These aren’t all easy to reach, not all became my favorite, but all are definitely memorable as the whole island is to me.
 The interesting part of the trip is not only the beaches in Sumba Island.
-Next up, I will tell you about the savanna, lake and waterfall.
+Also read my post about the enchanting savanna of Sumba.